andrea-pilzer/unsup-stereo-depthGAN/README.md

 # Content

-This code was developed with Tensorflow 1.5 and Python2, we run experiments on a HPC server with Python 3.6 and Tensorflow 1.10.
+The experiments are performed on a HPC server with Python 3.6 and Tensorflow 1.10.

 ## 1. Training and testing